Franklin–Nashville campaign: Battle of Franklin (November 30)

 As the Confederates began their attack, Opdycke's brigade was in reserve.
 He quickly positioned his men into line of battle and ordered his brigade forward to the works.
-Hand-to-hand fighting around the Carter House and the pike was furious and desperate.
 Firing continued around the Carter house and gardens for hours.
 At the same time as Opdycke's counterattack west of the pike, the reserve elements of Reilly's division (the 12th Kentucky Infantry, 16th Kentucky Infantry, and 175th Ohio Infantry Regiment (Note: The 175th Ohio was a green regiment that had only been formed in October 1864.)) had stood their ground and served as a rally line for survivors of Strickland's and Wagner's divisions.
 Together they sealed the breach.
 Hand-to-hand fighting around the Carter House and the pike was furious and desperate, employing such weapons as bayonets, rifle butts, entrenching tools, axes, and picks.
 Many Confederates were driven back to the Federal earthworks, where many were pinned down for the remainder of the evening, unable to either advance or flee.
 Brown's division suffered significant losses, including Brown, who was wounded, and all four of his brigade commanders were casualties.
 Brown's brigade attack near the cotton gin was driven back from the breastworks and was then subjected to devastating cross fire from Reilly's brigade to their front and the brigade of Colonel John S. Casement, on Reilly's right.
 Cleburne was killed in the attack and 14 of his brigade and regimental commanders were casualties.

 While fighting raged at the center of the Union line, Stewart's Corps also advanced against the Union left.
 Because the Harpeth River flowed in that area from southeast to northwest, the brigade found themselves moving through a space getting progressively narrower, squeezing brigades together into a compressed front, delaying their movements and reducing their unit cohesion.
 They were all subjected to fierce artillery fire not only from the main Union line, but also from the batteries across the river at Fort Granger.
 And they had significant difficulty pushing through the strong Osage-orange abatis.